-For more information about applying to the PhD program, visit the Yale Graduate School of Arts and Sciences website.
+For more information and to apply to the PhD program, visit the Yale Graduate School of Arts and Sciences website.
 Please choose "Public Health" as the program.
 Then select Biostatistics as the concentration.
 Do not try to apply through SOPHAS.

 Doctoral students with a concentration in Biostatistics are prepared for conducting the following types of research in health or medicine: